 *If a veteran receives disability compensation but does not have a letter from the U.S. Department of Veterans Affairs, verification of the disability must be provided by the veteran’s branch of military service.

-DPS offers a VETERAN designation printed on the face of driver licenses for qualifying veterans.
-The designation for ID cards will be available in the near future.
+DPS offers a VETERAN designation printed on the face of driver licenses and identification cards for qualifying veterans.

 To be eligible for the veteran designation, an individual must be a veteran who was honorably discharged.

 For this purpose, a veteran is someone who served in the:

 Veterans must visit a driver license office and present their DD-214, DD-215, NGB-22, U.S. Department of Veterans Affairs disability letter, or U.S. Department of Veterans Affairs Proof of Service/Verification of Honorable Service Card.
 The document can be a copy or an original, but it must show that the veteran received an honorable discharge or a general discharge (under honorable conditions).
 The veteran must provide a written request for the designation.

 Notice: Driver License offices now accept the new U.S. Department of Veterans Affairs Proof of Service /Verification of Honorable Service Cardfor Veteran designation.
 For questions on how to obtain this card, please visit https://iris.custhelp.com/ or http://benefits.va.gov/benefits/.